GBrooks1970/gb.automation.smoketests.api.poc/README.md

 - **DEMOAPP003 - TypeScript / Express / Playwright BDD** (`_API_TESTING_GHERKIN_/DEMOAPP003_TYPESCRIPT_PLAYWRIGHT`)
 - **DEMOAPP004 - Python / FastAPI / Playwright Screenplay** (`_API_TESTING_GHERKIN_/DEMOAPP004_PYTHON_PLAYWRIGHT`)

 Each stack exposes Swagger documentation, provides scripted start-and-test flows, and demonstrates how token parsing utilities drive automated checks.
-All runtimes now share a configurable logging abstraction so verbosity can be tuned via configuration or environment variables (see `TOKENPARSER_LOG_LEVEL` for TypeScript projects and `TokenParser:Logging:Level` for the .NET API).
+All runtimes now share a configurable logging abstraction so verbosity can be tuned via configuration or environment variables (see `TOKENPARSER_LOG_LEVEL` for the JavaScript stacks and `TokenParser:Logging:Level` for the .NET API).

 Automation scripts for these stacks live under `.batch/`.
 See **`API Testing POC/DEMO_DOCS/batch_runner_design.md`** for the formal design spec covering the orchestrator, per-project runners, helper utilities, and run metrics.